Jumio/mobile-cordova/README.md

 | expiryDateValid     | BOOL   |             | True if date of expiry check digit is valid or not available, otherwise false  |
 | personalNumberValid | BOOL   |             | True if personal number check digit is valid or not available, otherwise false |
 | compositeValid      | BOOL   |             | True if composite check digit is valid, otherwise false                        |

+## Local Models for JumioDocfinder

+If you are using our JumioDocFinder module, you can download our encrypted models and add them to your bundle from [here](https://cdn.mobile.jumio.ai/model/classifier_on_device_ep_99_float16_quant.enc) and [here](https://cdn.mobile.jumio.ai/model/normalized_ensemble_passports_v2_float16_quant.enc).

+We recommend to download the files and add them to your project without changing their names (the same way you add Localization files).
+This will save two network requests on runtime to download these files.

+### iOS

+You also need to copy those files to the "ios/Assets" folder for Cordova to recognize them.

+### Android

+You need to copy those files to the assets folder of your Android project (Path: "app/src/main/assets/")

 # FAQ
 This is a list of common __Android build issues__ and how to resolve them: